Don Juan (poem): Canto III

+Opening stanzas discuss a hot take on love and marriage: 'Love and Marriage can rarely combine', and with mentions of the Fall.
+This Canto was originally merged with IV, but was later split into two.

 A digression.
 To give his political opinions about the Ottoman Empire's hegemony upon Greece, in "The Isles of Greece" section of canto III, Byron uses numeration and versification different from the style of verse and enumeration of the text about Don Juan.
-Moreover, on returning to the adventures of Don Juan, the narrator vividly describes a catalogue of the celebrations of the lovers Haidée and Don Juan.
+On returning to the adventures of Don Juan, the narrator vividly describes a catalogue of the celebrations of the lovers Haidée and Don Juan.
 At the time of Juan's ship-wrecked arrival to the island, the islanders believed that Lambro (Haidée's father) was dead, but he returns and witnesses the revels and his daughter in company of a man.
 Towards the end of canto III, Byron again digresses from the adventures of Don Juan in order to insult his literary rivals, the Lake Poets, specifically William Wordsworth (1770–1850), Robert Southey (1774–1843), and Samuel Taylor Coleridge (1772–1834).

 Canto IV

-Sold into slavery.
 On the island, the lovers Haidée and Don Juan wake to discover that her father, Lambro, has returned.
 Aided by his fellow pirates, Lambro enslaves Juan, and embarks him aboard a pirate ship delivering slaves to the slave market in Constantinople.
 Haidée despairs at losing her lover, and eventually dies of a broken heart, whilst pregnant with Don Juan's child.